php-fig/fig-standards/proposed/http-client/http-client.md

     /**
      * Sends a PSR-7 request and returns a PSR-7 response.
      *
-     * Every technically correct HTTP response MUST be returned as is, even if it represents an HTTP
+     * Every technically correct HTTP response MUST be returned as-is, even if it represents an HTTP
      * error response or a redirect instruction.
 The only special case is 1xx responses, which MUST
      * be assembled in the HTTP client.
      *
      * The client MAY do modifications to the Request before sending it.
 Because PSR-7 objects are
      * immutable, one cannot assume that the object passed to ClientInterface::sendRequest() will be the same
      * object that is actually sent.
-For example the Request object that is returned by an exception MAY
+For example, the Request object that is returned by an exception MAY
      * be a different object than the one passed to sendRequest, so comparison by reference (===) is not possible.
      *
      * {@link https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message-meta.md#why-value-objects}